Ensuring That Patent Prosecution Process Goes Favorably

 At Boudwin Intellectual Property Law, LLC, we will work at your budget, goals and priorities in mind to advance your nonprovisional patent application to the allowance stage.
 We can conduct examiner interviews, draft formal responses to issued office actions and navigate through the appeal process before the Patent Trial and Appeal Board if needed.
 You can contact our Swedesboro office now at 856-975-6241 to schedule your free consultation.

 What Is The Patent Prosecution Process?

 After the nonprovisional utility patent application or nonprovisional design patent application is filed at the United States Patent and Trademark Office (USPTO), it is reviewed by a patent examiner to ensure that the claimed invention meets all patentability requirements.
 This process is called “prosecution.”
 During the prosecution process, the examiner will review your application and any prior art to determine if the patent application meets all relevant standards.

 It is expected that you will receive one or more communications from the USPTO about the nonprovisional utility patent application.
 The communications can come in the form of objections and rejections relating to several possible issues.
 If a patent application is rejected, then the applicant can appeal the decision to the Patent Trial and Appeal Board.

 Get Immediate Help With Patent Prosecution

 We help clients in the Philadelphia area and around the world with a variety of intellectual property matters.
 You can schedule your free consultation now to learn more about how our law firm can help you.
-Contact us by calling 856-975-6241 or by using the contact form to schedule your free initial consultation.
+Contact us at 856-975-6241 or use the contact form to schedule your free initial consultation.